-According to the Investment Company Institute, assets in global-equity exchange-traded funds has almost doubled in the past 12 months, to $87.9 billion (as of August 2006).
-Many of these funds have posted strong returns over the past several years; naturally, investors are following.
-With more than 60 global-equity ETFs on the market, they have no shortage of choices.
+According to the Investment Company Institute, assets in global-equity exchange-traded funds as of November 2006 have increased 56% since December of 2005, to $102 billion.
+Many of these funds have posted strong returns over the past several years, and naturally, investors are following.
+With more than 80 global-equity ETFs on the market, they have no shortage of choices.

 To understand the popularity of these funds, just look at the iShares FTSE/Xinhua China 25 Index Fund

 Other reasons for the growth of global ETFs are that they're easy to trade and have lower fees than traditional mutual funds carry.
 In one trade, you can invest in market giants around the world via the streetTRACKS DJ Global Titans